dianne-tennent/mahara-programming-task/README.md

   npx knex migrate:latest
   ```

-And if you want to rest the database:
+And if you want to reset the database:
 ```sh
 npx knex seed:run
 ```

 * Uploading your csv

-Add your csv file to the root directory of this folder
+Add your csv file to the root directory of this folder.
-Then simply type
+Then simply type:
 ```sh
 ./user_uploads --file='<your filename>'
 ```